volivers/moma-dashboard/README.md

 # Turtle Movie Chat

-> Art museum task manager dashboard created with React and the [Context API](https://reactjs.org/docs/context.html#api), using [Material-UI](https://material-ui.com/) and [ApexCharts.js](https://material-ui.com/) to power the user experience and data visualization.
+> Art museum task manager dashboard created with React and [Context API](https://reactjs.org/docs/context.html#api), using [Material-UI](https://material-ui.com/) and [ApexCharts.js](https://material-ui.com/) to power the user experience and data visualization.

 ## Overview

-In the art world, it is rumoured that Banksy along with a team of famous street artists are launching a top secret plan to break into the [Museum of Modern Art](https://www.moma.org/), and replace their artworks with street art ones.
+In the art world, it is rumoured that **Banksy** along with a team of famous street artists are launching a top secret plan to break into the [Museum of Modern Art](https://www.moma.org/), and replace their artworks with street art ones.